 • MM iterates: \[ \bm{x}^{k+1} = \mathcal{S}_{\frac{\lambda}{\kappa}} \left( \bm{x}^k - \frac{1}{\kappa}\bm{A}^\T\left(\bm{A}\bm{x}^k - \bm{b}\right) \right), \qquad k=0,1,2,\dots \]

-Observe that BCD updates each element sequentially, whereas all the other methods update all the elements simultaneously (this translates in an unacceptable increase of the computational cost for BCD).
+Observe that BCD updates each element sequentially, whereas all the other methods update all the elements simultaneously (this translates into an unacceptable increase in the computational cost for BCD).

 The Jacobi update is the parallel version of BCD, although in principle it is not guaranteed to converge.
 Interestingly, the Jacobi update looks strikingly similar to the SCA update, except that SCA includes \(\tau\) and the smoothing step, which are precisely the necessary ingredients to guarantee convergence.